-When it comes to heating your home, you know that the winters around Evansville require you to have a functioning furnace.
+When it comes to heating your home, you know that the winters around Evansville require you to have a functioning furnace unit.
 However, when you replace your current furnace, you may want to get something with better efficiency.
 Discover what two-stage furnaces are and how they deliver better efficiency and improve your home’s comfort.

 What Is a Two-stage Furnace?